Gaetz says he will seek to oust McCarthy as speaker this week. 'Bring it on,' McCarthy says

 WASHINGTON (AP) — Rep. Matt Gaetz said Sunday he will try to remove House Speaker Kevin McCarthy, a fellow Republican, from his leadership position this week after McCarthy relied on Democratic support to pass legislation that avoided a government shutdown.
 "Bring it on," McCarthy responded.

 McCarthy’s response: “So be it.
 Bring it on.
-Let’s get over with it and let’s start governing,” he said on CBS’s “Face the Nation.
+Let’s get over with it and let’s start governing."

 No speaker has ever been removed from office through such a move.
 Procedural votes could be offered to halt the motion or it could trigger a House floor vote on whether McCarthy, R-Calif., should remain speaker.